-Brenton Adelson ‘14 has done 3 internships so far during his time at the Barney School.
-His latest, during the summer of 2013, was with Chase Technology Consultants, a technology staffing company in Boston.
-Brenton wrote blogs while he was there and in his final blog, he has some general advice for interns and he discusses what he learned while at CTC.
+Brenton Adelson ‘14 completed 3 internships during his time at the Barney School.
+During the summer of 2013, he interned at Chase Technology Consultants, a technology staffing company in Boston.
+Brenton wrote blogs while he was there and in his final blog, he had some general advice for interns and he discussed what he learned while at CTC.
 It is reprinted below and can be found on the CTC web site here.

 To everyone at CTC, and to the readers of our intern blog Destination: CTC,

 I know that some people struggle to find the value in their unpaid internships.
 Perhaps that’s because the experience you can gain from them is invaluable.

 Theory, or what you learn in class, can only prepare you so much for the real world.
 Experience is necessary to succeed, and sometimes the cost to attain it is an unpaid internship.
 You may have to forgo that paycheck for a little while – especially if you are trying to break into an industry that you don’t have prior experience in – to get your foot in the door.
 And so every person looking to launch or re-start a career has a choice: a fuller bank account or a more impressive resume.

 The internship experience really is what you make of it.
 I’ve learned that an internship is an opportunity not only to make an impact on the company, but to build character.
 Every internship – and job, really – will have tasks that you may not enjoy or that you view as busywork.
 How you tackle them, whether with smiles or complaints, speaks volumes about who you are and who you could become.
 In my experience, proving you’re a team player willing to do tasks that appear menial paves the way to more high-order tasks (Although in my experience, everything you do has a purpose.
 If you’re not sure what it is or the impact it’ll have on company operations, ask!).
 Enthusiasm will get you far, and hard work and dedication never goes unnoticed or unrewarded.